SounDoer/SounDoer.github.io/Resume.md

 Sep 2009 - June 2013

 **Presentation & Research**

+Audio Design Pipeline of Realtime Cinematic in Object Based Audio
+A presentation for Film New Tech Series
+Shanghai Film Academy, Shanghai University
+2022.3.29

 A Practice of Music as Level Design
 A presentation at [Wwise Interactive Music Symposium 2021 China](https://info.audiokinetic.com/zh-cn/wwise-interactive-music-symposium-2021-china)